frnorth/note/C/question.md

 23. <stdlib.h> contains the qsort function, but how to use it?
 24. C programing languange page 128 -- An automatic structure may also be initialized by assignment or ... what is a automatic structure?
 25. C/learn/chapter6/struct2.c -- 102 row `(--tp)->n += YLEN - 5;`, why segment fault when `YLEN - 2`?
+26. C programing languange page 135 ...
+A sizeof can not be used in a #if line, because the preprocessor does not parse type names. ... what exactly means is this?